 For further information contact Panthera’s Leopard Program Coordinator, Tristan Dickerson, at firstname.lastname@example.org or +27 82 490 2713.

-All media inquiries should be directed to Panthera’s Communications Manager, Susie Weller, at email@example.com.
+All media inquiries should be directed to Panthera’s Media and Digital Marketing Director, Susie Weller, at email@example.com.

 The Furs For Life Project website at www.fursforlife.com is currently under construction.
 Check back with us for updates on the site launch.